 An appeal is not commenced until an appeal notice (with any other document required by rule 28 or 29) has been both filed and served in accordance with rule 28 or 29, as the case requires.

-28. Criminal appeal, how to commence
+28. How to commence criminal appeal

 (1) To —